Jack Drummond: Scientific career

 On 1 February 1940, he was appointed Scientific Adviser to the Ministry of Food.
 When Lord Woolton became Minister of Food in April 1940, Drummond produced a plan for the distribution of food based on "sound nutritional principles".
 He recognised that rationing was the perfect opportunity to attack what he called "dietetic ignorance" and that, if successful, he would be able not just to maintain but to improve the nation's health.

 Thanks to Drummond's advice, the effect of rationing was to introduce more protein and vitamins to the diet of the poorest in society, while the better off were obliged to cut their consumption of meat, fats, sugar, and eggs.
 Follow-up studies after the war showed that, despite rationing and the stresses of war, the population's health had improved.

 Drummond was Fullerian Professor of Physiology and Comparative Anatomy at the Royal Institution from 1941 to 1944.
-He was elected Fellow of the Royal Society on 16 March 1944 and was knighted in the same year.
+He was knighted in the 1944 New Year Honours and elected Fellow of the Royal Society on 16 March 1944.

 In 1944, Drummond became an adviser on nutrition to Supreme Headquarters Allied Expeditionary Force and in 1945 to the allied control commissions for Germany and Austria.
 Also in 1945, he joined Boots Pure Drug Company as Director of Research, but remained seconded to the Ministry of Food until 1946.
 He was succeeded as Chief Scientific Advisor by Norman Charles Wright.

 Drummond's career move to Boots at Nottingham was surprising to many of his former colleagues.
 It was also surprising that a man who had publicly advocated the exhaustive testing of new agrochemicals should have been responsible for the development of possibly harmful products such as Cornox, based on Dichlorprop, one of the chlorine-based phenoxy family of hormone weed-killers descended from ICI's wartime invention MCPA.
 Concerns about the lack of data on the toxicity of Dichlorprop led to its withdrawal from the UK market in 2003.

 On the other hand, Drummond's successor as Boots's director of research, Gordon Hobday, described Drummond as "an altruist" who had committed substantial research resources into cures for tropical diseases.
 Hobday had quickly cancelled this research, saying "there was never any money in it."